New Parent Basics

 Please join us in meeting this challenge by volunteering your time and talents.
 Your student will reap the benefits.
 We welcome all of our new parents, guardians, and family members.
 We look forward to getting to know you and your students!

 Marching fundamentals and performance training is conducted in July during the three weeks prior to the start of school.
 The staff and students work very hard for about eight hours a day, five days a week.
 During training, they learn the music and marching routine for their fall show.
 Generally, the first week is for all incoming freshman, new students, section leaders, guard, and percussion.
 These students have scheduled times during this week to begin learning their fall show as well.
 Full band camp is for two weeks from 6:30am-3:00pm, Monday-Friday.
 Students will get quite a workout.
 It is incredibly important that your band member be dressed for extreme heat and humidity.
 Attire should be appropriate, comfortable, and light.
 Clothing should consist of shorts, t-shirts or tank tops, hats, sunglasses, and tennis shoes that are comfortable enough to march in.
-We do have a hydration team that provides water and gatorade during breaks; however, some students like to bring a “CamelBak” for their own personal use.
+We do have a hydration team that provides water and Gatorade during breaks.
+This year students are being asked to bring a 1 gallon personal cooler.
 Be prepared to hear about running, calisthenics, and plenty of sweating.
 It is an experience the kids “love to hate,” and will talk about for years to come.

 Band camp culminates with Meet-the-Band Night, a performance for the band families.
 It is great fun to come out and see how far the kids have come in just three weeks.
 Dinner meal tickets are sold to families in advance.